Cup plate: Use

 Shadel remarks that "it is difficult to pin down [the] first use" of the plates, and suggests that the ceramic plates arrived early in 1820s, with glass ones following in 1827, made by the New England Glass Company.

 Barber indicates the original use of the plates as a rest for the partially empty teacup that protected the tablecloth and the table surface (similar to the modern drink coaster), while the tea was consumed from the saucers, a part of proper etiquette at the time.
 A household manual in 1840 recommended against buying teacups with handles, as they "are rarely used and soon knocked off".
 While drinking tea from the saucer was popular both in America and in Europe, it happened at different times: as the popularity of using a saucer to cool tea declined in England in 1780s-1790s, the habit picked up in the United States.

 Shadel suggests that the cup plates were primarily used by the middle-class households.
 Their use rapidly declined in the 1860s.
-As the drinking of tea from the saucer was no longer considered appropriate, and the cup plates were repurposed for preserves, butter, and pickles.
+At this time the drinking of tea from the saucer was no longer considered appropriate, and the cup plates were repurposed for preserves, butter, and pickles.